yunji-seo/yunji-seo.github.io/_projects/1_project.md

 giscus_comments: true
 ---

+_This project was completed as part of "Smart Urban Design Software Tools" course at Yonsei University._

 ### __Overview__

 This project identified an underutilized site within Yonsei University's International Campus and developed a comprehensive strategy for its revitalization.
 The primary goal was to transform the neglected space into a vibrant area that enhances student life and community engagement.
 The final proposal was presented on a professionally designed panel created with CAD, Photoshop, and Illustrator.